 MARKETING: How will you market the space?
 Will you use Airbnb, VRBO?
 Create a separate booking system?
 Do you have any audiences you can leverage?

-LEGAL: We also had to learn about Hawaiian laws, like the fact that we had to have a property manager on island, find cleaners, and work with the HOA to ensure everything was transferred over to us.
+LEGAL: We also had to learn about Hawaiian laws, like the fact that we had to have a property manager on the island, find cleaners, and work with the HOA to ensure everything was transferred over to us.
 Overall we used referrals from our amazing realtor and then found a manager who was willing to work with us in the way that we saw best for the property.

 When it came to renting it out we had a few options

 We could have a rental management company do everything for us, so they would manage bookings, communicate with guests, and be on call for any needs.
-They would take a cut of our income as a payment.
+They would take a cut of our income as payment.
 Or, we could have the actual condo building manage it and they act almost like a hotel and book out rooms based on requests and availability.
 Again, they take a cut out of the profits as payment.

 We wanted to manage the booking and communicate with our guests to give them a great experience, so our management handles scheduling the cleaners, managing any maintenance, and serves as our person on-island who is on call.